Skip to footer content

 $vbLabelText $csharpLabel

 This code creates a multi-section form template organized into logical parts.
-The helper methods AddSectionHeader and SetFormRow reduce code repetition.
+The helper methods AddSectionHeader and SetFormRow reduce code repetition, following patterns similar to those used when adding text to PowerPoint slides.
 The Table constructor accepts row and column parameters, while Rows and Cells collections provide access to individual table cells.
 Each section contains a styled header followed by a table with fillable fields.
-This modular approach makes it easy to add date picker fields, dropdown list options, or check box content sections as requirements change.
-You can also use docpicture pic controls to embed images (such as profile photos) and sdtdate date controls to add date picker fields.
-For advanced setup, you might use new sdtdate to configure a default date or new sdtdropdownlist for menus.
-In VB.NET, developers would declare these using dim sdt, dim cb, dim sddl, dim date, or dim sdtpicture.
+This modular approach makes it easy to add date picker fields, dropdown list options, or check box sections as requirements change.
+You can also use picture controls to embed images and date controls to add date picker fields.
+For image handling best practices, refer to IronPPT's image management guide.

 How to Fill Form Templates with Data?

-Once the template exists, populating it with actual data is straightforward using text replacement.
+Once your template exists, populating it with actual data is straightforward using text replacement.
+This approach is conceptually similar to managing presentation content where placeholders are replaced with dynamic values.
 The following code snippet demonstrates filling the form with sample applicant information:

 using IronWord;